New measures to promote employment beyond Montevideo (capital of Uruguay): Decree 281/019

 - 45% of the R&D expenses in case they are executed along with technological centres or universities that are properly certified.

-The Executive Power issued Decree Nbr.
-393/019, which establishes the requirements for a country to be considered as an LNTJ.
-In this context, the Uruguayan Tax Authority issued Resolution Nbr.
-1/020, which includes a consolidated list for tax and transfer pricing purposes of countries, jurisdictions, and regimes that meet the conditions in order to be considered as an LNTJ.
-The Resolution became effective on 1 January 2020.
+The Executive Power issued Decree 393/019, which established the requirements for a country to be considered as an LNTJ.
+In this context, the Uruguayan Tax Authority is empowered to issue a consolidated list for tax and transfer pricing purposes of countries, jurisdictions, and regimes that meet the conditions in order to be considered as an LNTJ.

 Corporate restructures: Mergers and demergers